 I assembled the cabinet and was only required to make a few modifications.
 In order to align the belt between the machine and treadle, I had to off-center the cabinet top.
 No biggie!
 In order for the center drawer to fit, I was forced to hang the side drawer frames further away from the irons, making it impossible to use the drawer frame hooks.
 No one will ever notice.
 When the machine top and lid were shipped, the hinges were damaged so I replaced them with other vintage hinges.
 Still no big deal.
 The biggest deal came when adding the cabinet underbelly and back (one unit).
 The belt didn’t align with the underbelly, requiring some modification.
 It only shows for small dogs and very short people and the dogs don’t seem to notice.

-The cabinet back didn’t hang low enough to reachtreadle back to the treadle brace.
+The cabinet back didn’t hang low enough to reach to the treadle brace.
 There was nothing I could figure out to modify the wood that wouldn’t look awful so I used some carriage bolts, washers and nuts along with the unused drawer frame hooks.
 It’s not the most beautiful solution but will look better after I blacken the bolts with shoe polish or Magic Marker.
 DH says it looks like something a GIRL would do, but hey, I qualify!
 He offered no better solution!
 At least the hooks are genuine vintage Singer parts!
 OK, I admit thankfully this is the back of the cabinet and who is going to notice besides those same small dogs and very short people?!

 And now, I would like to present…….